sakthiinfotec/weblinks/docs/ai-ml.md

 #### Glossary
- - Semantic search: Search based on meaning instead of specific words
+ - Semantic search: Search based on meaning instead of specific words.
+It is the deep NLP encoding of sentences that gets the context and the meaning and so on.